 Wheaton College is a private, religious school in a suburban setting in Wheaton, Illinois.
-Wheaton College was founded in 1860 and now enrolls around 2,908 students a year, including 2,265 undergrads.
-Wheaton College offers housing for up to 2,175 students.
+Wheaton College was founded in 1860 and the school now enrolls around 3,021 students a year, including 2,322 undergrad students.
+Wheaton College ensures on-campus housing for up to 2,175 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.

-Interested in journalism or communications?
-Wheaton College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+Wheaton College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Wheaton College has many options for athletes.
 See them all and learn more about life at Wheaton College on the Student Life page.

 |2022 Wheaton College Facts At-A-Glance|

 |Applicants Submitting ACT scores||91%|

 The definition of a "good school" varies.
 Some factors that can help you determine what a good school for you might be include admissions criteria, acceptance rate, tuition costs, and more.

 Let's take a look at these factors to get a clearer sense of what Wheaton College offers and if the school could be a good fit for you.